douglaswangome/yolo/EXPLANATION.md

 ```

 ## Backend
-Below is the Dockerfile for the client with comments to explain everything in great detail:
+Below is the Dockerfile for the Backend with comments to explain everything in great detail:
 ```Dockerfile
 # No multi-stage build is required for this Dockerfile as 'serve' is not needed.